Early Behavior and Communication Challenges to Look for in Babies and Toddlers

 In infants, we often see what we call “social smiles.”
 This is one of the earliest ways a baby tries to communicate, so practice lots of smiles and watch to see if he or she reciprocates over the first few months.

 Avoidance of eye contact As parents, we don’t need an excuse to look into those baby blues (and browns and greens and greys!).
 During the early weeks, babies are still getting used to their new surroundings and learning how their bodies work, including their eyes.
 Soon after the first weeks of life, stare deeply at them and most babies will eventually begin to lock eyes with you.
 As your baby gets older, track whether he or she makes or avoids eye contact.
 Also, watch whether his or her eyes follow objects when you point to them.

 Lack of communication Some parents become obsessed with the number of words their child says and by what age.
 We do not recommend going that route.
 While we don’t want to put a specific timeline on communication, there are a few things to observe.
 Does your baby babble or try to imitate sounds?
 After waking in the morning, riding in the car, or while playing with stuffed animals, babies often babble on their own as a stepping stone to talking.
 Next, listen for words, including interjections, like “uh oh” and animal noises like, “moo.”
 After that, two-word phrases.
 Around the same time, also check to see if your child seems to listen or respond when you speak.
-The conversation usually comes in stages, so if one or all of these steps is missing along the way, there may be a delay in communication.
+The conversation usually comes in stages, so if one or all of these steps is missing along the way, there may be a delay in verbal communication.

 Preference of alone time over parallel play

 Toddlers often engage in parallel play.
 They may not understand sharing at this age, but they are typically comfortable being near another toddler when playing.
 During preschool years, the play becomes more interactive.
 Monitor whether your child prefers to be alone rather than playing next to you or other kids.